prolike/GitLabelWizard/README.md

 ```
 ## Prepare your setup

+We will go though some few steps to prepare the setup that will run the GitLabelWizard Bot.

 #### 1. Create a firebase account
+Visit the link, and create a account for yourself
 - https://firebase.google.com/

 #### 2. Create a new project
+You will now enter the console panel for your firebase account, and create a new project.
+We will be using this project as our serverless/cloud functions service to manipulate labels in Github repository.

+#### 3. Find your ProjectID
+Enter your firebase project ->  Click project settings -> There you have your **project ID**
+Save the **ProjectID** for later use in installation.

 ## Installation

 #### 1. Clone github repo